shaneholloman/ansible-role-phps/README.md

 [![CI](https://github.com/shaneholloman/ansible-role-phps/actions/workflows/ci.yml/badge.svg)](https://github.com/shaneholloman/ansible-role-phps/actions/workflows/ci.yml)

 Allows different PHP versions to be installed when using the `shaneholloman.php` role (or a similar role).
-This role was originally built for [Drupal VM](https://www.drupalvm.com) but was released more generically so others could use an easier mechanism for switching PHP versions.
+This role is a mechanism for switching PHP versions.

 ## Requirements